osamuaoki/imediff/README.md

 * Add `git-mergetool` integration.
 * Add `git ime` to help making partial patch series commits to git.
 * Good CJK wide character support with East_Asian_Width on console.
-* The use of GNU gettext for `imediff` is disabled for the sake of portability via wheel.
+* The use of GNU gettext for `imediff` is removed for the sake of portability via wheel.

 This was accomplished by practically a whole rewrite of the source code originally released as `imediff2` by Jarno Elonen after consulting with him